cmoncrief/tender-cli/README.md

 ### Features

 * List and filter discussions from the command line
-* Output discussion lists in a variety of formats including JSON and CSV
+* Output discussion lists in a variety of formats, including JSON and CSV
-* Show discussion details and full comment threads
+* Show discussion details and comments
-* Create new discussions from the command line
+* Create new discussions
+* Resolve, acknowledge, queue and more actions are all supported
-* Authentication data can be stored in a local configuration file for ease of use
+* Credentials can be stored in a local configuration file for ease of use

 ## Installation